jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 re-appropriated and put to work in our apps.

 This is why making the time to play with ambitious libraries like these is so important.
-You may not end up actually using the them, but you’ll almost certainly come away with new ideas about how to structure and design your code.
+You may not end up actually using them, but you’ll almost certainly come away with new ideas about how to structure and design your code.

 I’ve created a little app to demonstrate everything I’ve mentioned here